VCCT-PROG3A-2025-G3/ST10260322_PhenyoNelwamondo_PROG7311/README.md

       Password: Pep123Pep123

 Note:
-A farmer profile can regitster from the home page like an employee, but the functionality on the rupric that an employee must be able to create a farmer prodile is also on the app.
-Therefore in this program there are 2 ways that a Farmer can be registred.
+* Farmers can register from the home page.
+* However, based on rubric requirements, employees also have the ability to create farmer profiles from within the system.
+* This dual registration functionality ensures flexibility and demonstrates the full scope of the application's features.

 References: